What is HIPAA?

-The scope of the assessment included 365 Data Centers’ colocation facilities in: Buffalo, NY; Chicago, IL; Cleveland, OH; Detroit, MI; Emeryville, CA (includes managed hosting services); Indianapolis, IN; Nashville, TN; New York, NY; Philadelphia, PA; Phoenix, AZ; Pittsburgh, PA; VA; San Jose, CA; Seattle, WA; St. Louis, MO; and Tampa, FL.
+The scope of the assessment included 365 Data Centers’ colocation facilities in: Buffalo, NY; Chicago, IL; Cleveland, OH; Detroit, MI; Emeryville, CA (includes managed hosting services); Indianapolis, IN; Nashville, TN; New York, NY; Philadelphia, PA; Phoenix, AZ; Pittsburgh, PA; VA; San Jose, CA; St. Louis, MO; and Tampa, FL.

 How does HIPAA certification benefit our customers?

 365 Data Centers’ compliance with the relevant sections of the HIPAA Security Rule enables covered entities, such as, health care providers, health plans and health care clearing houses, to accelerate their compliance with HIPAA requirements to protect the privacy and security of health information.

 Covered entities would engage 365 Data Centers as a Business to help it carry out its health care activities and functions.
 Upon request, 365 Data Centers will provide a written Business Associate Agreement (BAA) demonstrates our specific HIPAA compliance with the Security Rules’ requirements.

 Are 365 Data Centers’ HIPAA audit reports available to review?